7201krap/CPP_introduction_to_opencv/README.md

 9_1.
 Instead of using the area of the rectangle, size of the rectangle (width and height) could be used.
 I have commented this section.

 10. It saves the images of the intruder in your folder(hardisk).
 It auotomatically generates a jpg image.
-The format of the file name is 'year month day hour min sec'
+The format of the file name is 'year month day hour min sec.jpg'